mini-software/MiniWord/README.md

 ### Introduction

-MiniWord is simple .NET Word Template tool, you can use like react/angular/vue string format like "{{tag}}" to dynamic input .net data.
+MiniWord is an easy and effective .NET Word Template library.

 ### Basic Template Export